Haringey in Bloom 2024

-Haringey in Bloom is our borough’s annual gardening competition to celebrate imaginative, sustainable and beautiful green spaces.
+Haringey in Bloom is our borough’s annual gardening competition to celebrate our creative, sustainable and beautiful green spaces.

-The competition runs through the summer, with awards presented to winners in September.
+The competition runs through the summer, with winners announced in September.

-In addition, our panel of judges will offer a ‘sustainability bonus’ in each category, that’s extra points for gardens, etc. that help to increase biodiversity, or reduce pollution, or provide other wider benefits.
+The panel of judges will offer a ‘sustainability bonus’ in each category – that’s extra points for entries that help to increase biodiversity, reduce pollution, or provide other wider benefits.

 How to enter